RarelyCharlie/rarelycharlie.github.io/_howto/smileymenu.md

 <div style="border: 1px solid #a00; padding: 1ex; margin: 0 0 1em -1ex; color: #a00;"><b>Update pending</b><br>Some of the information on this page is out of date.
 It is due to be updated by Monday, February 8th, 2021.</div>

 The 15 emoji in the menu include 14 that are supported by 7 Cups, and an extra one.
-This is because 7 Cups originally supported 15, but one of them was never implemented and was later withdrawn.
+This is because 7 Cups originally supported 15, but one of them was never properly implemented and was later withdrawn.

 The 14 supported emoji can also be inserted by typing text emoticons like `:)` for a smiling face.
 These are listed in [Type smileys in chats](https://rarelycharlie.github.io/howto/smileys).